 The researchers found the muscles responded within 55 milliseconds in the control group.
 It took more time in the group with a history of ankle trouble – as much as 90 milliseconds.
 The delay sounds small but in some cases could mean the difference between a painful ankle sprain and going merrily on your way.

-The strength of the muscle response was also diminished in participants with prior ankle injury, leading the researchers to believe prior injuries leave the muscle receptors with less sensitivity, impairing their ability to react as quickly or strongly as the situation may call for.
+The strength of the muscle response was also diminished in participants with a prior ankle injury, leading the researchers to believe prior injuries leave the muscle receptors with less sensitivity, impairing their ability to react as quickly or strongly as the situation may call for.

 The researchers focused on one particular muscle the peroneus longus which, when contracted, moves the foot in the opposite direction of an ankle injury.
 “The peroneus longus by itself probably isn’t a very good protector simply because of its size, even if it contracted really well,” Hopkins said.